 It’s said that a picture is worth a million words.
 If this is true, then the best gift you can give to a writer is a photography book, which hypothetically holds a trillion words.
 More than that, pictures are known to trigger inspiration — something that all writers desperately need at any time of the year.

 25. Dixit ($27)

+It's no surprise that many writers are big on playing games — especially ones that challenge the player's wordcraft and satisfy the storytelling side of our brains.
+And Dixit is certainly no exception.
 Once you buy this card game, you’ll never want to stop playing it.
 Players select cards that match a title suggested by the “storyteller,” and attempt to guess which card the “storyteller” suggested.
 Perfect for anywhere between 3 to 6 players.

 “Publishing is a piece of cake,” said no one ever.
 This ultimate guide is a testament to that: at a substantial 896 pages, it contains over 7,500 entries for book publishers, magazines, contests, and agents.
 It could be the missing link in your friend’s publishing resource repertoire, which means that you’d be giving your them the best thing of all: the gift of (maybe) getting published.